Tims2D/Times2D/README.md

 This project makes use of code from the following open-source projects:

 [TimesNet](https://github.com/thuml/Time-Series-Library) - A deep learning model for time series forecasting developed by THUML @ Tsinghua University, used under the MIT License.
 [PDF](https://github.com/Hank0626/PDF) - A framework licensed under the GNU Affero General Public License Version 3 (AGPLv3).
 For more details, see the full [AGPLv3 License](https://www.gnu.org/licenses/agpl-3.0.html).
+[Autoformer](https://github.com/thuml/Autoformer) - A model for long-term time series forecasting.
+[PatchTST](https://github.com/yuqinie98/PatchTST) - A Transformer model for multivariate time series forecasting.
+[Informer](https://github.com/zhouhaoyi/Informer2020) - An efficient transformer model for long sequence time-series forecasting.

 We are grateful to the authors for their contributions to the open-source community.